statikfintechllc/Mobile-Mirror/docs/SYSTEM_OVERVIEW.md

 #### **D. Desktop Entry**

 - One-click “Mobile Developer” icon is installed to your system dash.
-- Clicking opens the menu/CLI: Start or Stop your remote dev tunnel instantly.
+- Clicking opens the menu/CLI: Start or Stop the tunnel, Check Logs, Exit, and Uninstall from within your remote dev CLI terminal.

 ---